 …

-A-406-4: The National Vocational Rehabilitation Business Network
+A-406-4: The National Employment Team

 In addition to the VR Business Relations team, the Council of State Administrators of Vocational Rehabilitation (CSAVR) is working with businesses and state VR agencies to develop a national VR business network, the NET (National Employment Team).
 The vision is for the creation of a coordinated approach to serving business customers through a national VR network that specializes in employer development, business consulting, and corporate relations.
-TWC VR program specialists are the points of contact for CSAVR's NET.
+The TWC VR State Office Program Specialist for Workforce Alliances is the point of contact for CSAVR's NET.
 They pass along job leads and information to the regional business relations coordinators.

 For additional information, see the CSAVR Business Relations page.